kWAYTV/dma-cheat-base/README.md

 5. Add your own cheat code & initialize it.
 6. Build the project & send it over to your second machine.
 7. Magic!

-## About the .lib files
-I don't include the .lib files in the repo for security reasons.
-You can download them [from here](https://mega.nz/file/6MAUiRwB#-X9GNfk4OWtNm0Hc9q256t6DTE0fAOIvevlyrmxIXKo) (at your own risk).

 ## Credits
 - [Ulf Frisk](https://github.com/ufrisk) for [MemProcFS](https://github.com/ufrisk/MemProcFS)